This page will be updated several times until students depart for Spain. Check back regularly for answers to your questions.

 The program’s itinerary includes cites in the central and northern part of Spain.
 These cities have very little humidity in the summer with warm days and cool nights.
 While we are in La Coruña, Bilbao, and Burgos, students should be prepared for even cooler temperatures, particularly at night.
 You should plan to dress as you might for those late spring days in Indiana with low humidity and plenty of sun: warm days, cool nights with highs in the 70’s and lows in the 50’s and 40’s.

 You will be assessed throughout the four-week portion of formal classes at Dile cursos and your grade will be determined by your attendance and your performance in these classes, just as it would in any class you take at Bethel College.
-The additional 3 credit Civilization and Culture or Special Topics in Art course will be taught by Dr. Scott DeVries on the trip, and assessments for the course will include several projects which you must prepare and research on the trip and present upon your return.
+The additional 3 credit Civilization and Culture or Special Topics in Art course will be taught by Dr. Nan Hussey on the trip, and assessments for the course will include several projects which you must prepare and research on the trip and present upon your return.

 Can I travel within Spain during the program to a destination that is not among those listed in the itinerary?